rconnolly85/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes/_index.md

 References to FIPS in the documentation will not be removed, but this does not mean that FIPS is still supported and the references should be ignored.

 ### log4j2 changes
 The log4j 2 version has been updated from 2.8.2 to 2.13.2.
 In addition, the log4j 2 file format has been changed to use yaml format.
-As a result of this, any customization made to the following files (eventLog.xml,openTrafficLog.xml,eventLog.xml & log4j2.xml ) file we ship too in the list)- will now have to be added in yaml format to the new files  (listed)
+As a result of this, any customization made to the following files ( eventLog.xml, openTrafficLog.xml, eventLog.xml & log4j2.xml ) will now have to be added in yaml format to the new files  (listed)

 ## Deprecated features